14 Top-Rated Attractions & Things to Do in Helena, MT

 Helena, the state capital of Montana, traces its roots back to the 1800s Montana Gold Rush.
-The city grew from a mining camp, known as Last Chance Gulch, which still exists downtown today.
-Serving as the state capital since 1875, one year after Montana received its statehood, the city is rich with history around every turn.
+The city grew from a mining camp known as Last Chance Gulch, which still exists downtown today.
+The city has served as the state capital since 1875, one year after Montana received its statehood.

-Plan your perfect Montana travel experience with our list of the top things to do in Helena.
+Plan your perfect Montana sightseeing experience with our list of the top things to do in Helena.

 The real beauty and craftsmanship of the Capitol is found within the interior, however, and any member of the public is welcome to tour the space during daily operating hours.
 Specific areas of interest within the capitol include the Old Law Library, the Capitol Rotunda, and the many pieces of statehood paintings and art that adorn the entire facility.

 The Capitol is open seven days a week with more limited hours on the weekends.
-It's closed on Thanksgiving, Christmas, and New Years Day.
+It's closed on Thanksgiving, Christmas, and New Year's Day.
 Admission is free.
+Visitors often accompany a trip to the Capitol with a visit to Montana History Museum, less than 500 feet away.

 Address: 1301 East Sixth Avenue, Helena, Montana